 ✓ Small efficiency differences can create large long-term cost gaps

 Maintenance costs are predictable but frequently underestimated.
-Every vehicle requires regular servicing to remain safe, efficient, and reliable.
+Every vehicle requires routine servicing to remain safe, efficient, and reliable.

 ✓ Routine services include oil changes, brakes, tires, filters, and inspections